-For the last 24 years, I’ve been training teenagers to live and share the Gospel.
+For the last 24 years, I’ve worked to motivate teenagers to love God.
+I’ve been training teenagers to live and share the Gospel.
 The biggest challenge I’ve faced with many teenagers (and even some youth leaders) is spiritual apathy.

 There’s this kind of dead-eyed look I have often seen in the audience when speaking to crowds of teens.
 And, over the years, God has unveiled some powerful ways to turn that apathy into intensity.
-Here are five of them:
+Here are five ways to motivate teenagers:

 There’s nothing like a spiritual air force of intercessors to send prayer bombs to shatter strongholds of apathy in young hearts and minds.
 There are prayer warriors I call/text before I preach to get them praying for the teenagers I’m about to preach to.